genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/05_micro-front-ends/05_foundation-login/05_foundation-login.md

 This micro front-end includes a set of identity management functions: authentication (including via SSO) and password reset, for example.
 Many of the features can be turned on and off as desired, and parts of the login screen (such as the logo) can be customised.

-An example of the main login screen: <br/>
+Here is an example of the main login screen: <br/>

 ![Main login screen example](./docs/img/foundation-login_login-standard.png)

-An example of authentication via SSO: <br/>
+Here is an example of authentication via SSO: <br/>

 ![Main login screen example](./docs/img/foundation-login_login-sso.png)

 <!-- An example of the forgotten password screen: <br/>
 ![Main login screen example](./docs/img/foundation-login_forgotten-password.png) -->

-An example of the change password screen: <br/>
+Here is an example of the change password screen: <br/>

 ![Main login screen example](./docs/img/foundation-login_change-password.png)

 <!-- An example of the request account screen: <br/>